wintershammer/HCIProjectEducationalGame/README.md

 # hci-project-edu-game

 My educational roguelike project for HCI.
 Crawl through dark dungeons and fight evil monsters as the brave Mathemagician!
+All art and music by me

 TODO: General cleanup and upload the remaining modules